 The special abilities or vulnerabilities of the monster also apply to your helper, and vice versa.
-For instance, if you are not a Merchant, but a Merchant helps you, the Almighty Cod will be a -3 against you.
-But if you are facing Sir Francis Drake and a munchkin with a Spanish accent helps you, the foe's level is increased by 5 (unless you, too, are Spanish and the foe's level has already been increased . . . don't increase it twice).
+For instance, if you are not a Monk, but a Monk helps you, the Tiger Ghost will be -2 against you.
+But if you are facing the Hong Kong Cong and a Samurai helps you, the monster's combat strength is increased by 4 (unless you, too, are a Samurai and the monster's combat strength has already been increased).

 If someone successfully helps you, the monster is slain.
 Discard it, draw treasure (see below), and follow any special instructions on the monster card.
 You go up a level for each slain monster.
-Your helper does ${\bf not}$ go up . . . unless he's an Elf, in which case he also gains one level for each monster slain.
+Your helper does not go up.
 You draw the Treasure cards, even if it was your helper's special ability that defeated the monster.